Current Clinical Staff

 Areas of clinical interest and expertise: Adolescents, children, families, adults, anxiety, depression, trauma, anger management, cognitive behavioral therapy (CBT), family and marital issues, dialectical behavioral therapy (DBT), crisis assessment & intervention with children and adults, grief and loss.

-Amie J. Black, MA, Licensed Marriage & Family Counselor
+Amie J. Black, MA, Licensed Marriage & Family Therapist, Registered Play Therapist-Supervisor

-Education and Training: BA in Human Services with a minor in Family Studies, Metro State University 1999; MA in Marriage and Family Therapy, Liberty University, 2008; Practicum at Cambridge Christian Counseling Center 2007; Internship at Nystrom & Associates, Professional Family Based Division 2007-2008.
-Specialized training in; Infant and Early Childhood Mental Health, Parent-Child Interaction Therapy, Trauma Focused-Cognitive Behavioral Therapy, Trauma Informed Child-Parent Psychotherapy, Childhood sexual abuse, Play Therapy.
+Education and Training: BA in Human Services with a minor in Family Studies, Metro State University 1999; MA in Marriage and Family Therapy, Liberty University, 2008; Internship at Nystrom & Associates, Professional Family Based Division 2007-2008.
+Board approved supervisor for LMFT and LPCC.
+Mental Health Consultant for MN DHS.
+Memberships include MN Association for Marriage and Family Therapy, Association for Play Therapy, and MN Association for Children’s Mental Health.
+Specialized training in; Infant and Early Childhood Mental Health from University of MN, DC: 0-5 Screening & Interventions, Parent-Child Interaction Therapy, Trauma Focused-Cognitive Behavioral Therapy, Trauma Informed Child-Parent Psychotherapy, EMDR (Eye Movement Desensitization and Reprocessing), Childhood sexual abuse, and Play Therapy.

-Areas of Clinical Interest and expertise include; Infant and Early Childhood, School-aged Children, Adolescents, Parenting Issues, Marital Issues, Trauma and Abuse, Depression, Anxiety, Health/Wellness, Grief and Loss, Play Therapy, Cognitive-Behavioral Therapy, Client Centered Therapy.
+Areas of Clinical Interest and expertise include; Infant and Early Childhood, School-aged Children, Adolescents, Parenting Issues, Trauma and Abuse, Depression, Anxiety, Health/Wellness, Grief and Loss, Play Therapy, Client Centered Therapy.

 Tammy Gradine, MA, Licensed Professional Clinical Counselor

-Areas of clinical interest & expertise include: anxiety, depression, grief & loss, employment & education difficulties, relationship issues, health & wellness issues, serious and persistent mental illness, abuse, sexual identity concerns, aging, managing anger, group therapy, client centered therapy, cognitive behavioral therapy.
+Areas of clinical interest & expertise include: anxiety, depression, grief & loss, employment & education difficulties, relationship issues, health & wellness issues, serious and persistent mental illness, abuse, sexual identity concerns, aging, managing anger, group therapy, client centered therapy, cognitive behavioral therapy, Dialectical Behavioral Therapy, EMDR.

 Danielle S. Krasaway, MS, Licensed Professional Clinical Counselor